Flow Bots

 The “Ask a Question” option allows the flow bot to collect information from the user and direct the flow accordingly.

-When you select the “Ask a Question” option, you can choose the type of question.
+When you select the “Ask a Question” option, you can choose the type of your question.

-The selected question type determines how the bot will receive responses from the user and how the flow will continue.
+The selected question type determines how the bot will receive a response from the user and how the flow will continue.

-💡 Different question types can diversify user interaction and allow your flow bot to work more flexibly.
+💡 Different question types can diversify user interaction and make your flow bot operate more flexibly.

-Type the text you want to ask the user in the question field.
+In the Question field, type the text you want to ask the user.

-At the bottom of the page, specify when the answer will expire.
+At the bottom of the page, specify when the answer should time out.

-Finally, click the “Save” button to save the settings.
+Finally, click the “Save” button to save your settings.

-💡 This step allows you to control the time management of your bot's responses to questions and helps the flow progress smoothly.
+💡 This step allows you to manage the timing of the bot’s responses and helps ensure the flow progresses smoothly.

-Once the Ask a Question section is complete, the relevant structure will appear on your screen as follows.
+Once the Ask a Question step is complete, the corresponding structure will appear on your screen.

-Next, determine what action should be taken in the flow when the user provides the correct answer.
+Next, define what action should be taken when the user provides a correct answer.

-Determine the action to be taken when the user enters an invalid input.
+Determine the action to take if the user enters an invalid input.

-💡 These steps ensure that your flow bot responds to questions and directs them correctly, covering all possibilities.
+💡 These steps ensure your flow bot can handle all possibilities, respond to questions correctly, and guide the flow appropriately.

 Then, click the “Add Condition Group” button.

-This step allows your flow bot to flow in different directions based on specific conditions.
+This step allows your flow bot to branch the flow based on specific conditions.

 From the panel that opens, select the condition group you created.